Tokyo tower to become Japan's new tallest skyscraper

 Japan's new tallest building will still be dwarfed by Taiwan's 508-meter (1,667-foot) Taipei 101 and the 541-meter (1,776-foot) One World Trade Center in New York.
 The Burj Khalifa, the world's tallest building, measures 828 meters (2,717 feet) -- more than twice the height of the planned Toranomon-Azabudai tower.

 China, in particular, has built skyscrapers at a dizzying pace in recent years.
-A total of 88 buildings measuring 200 meters (656.2 feet) or above were completed in cities across China in 2018 -- more than anywhere else in the world, or at any other time in history, according to the Council of Tall Buildings and Urban Habitat (CTBUH)
+A total of 88 buildings measuring 200 meters (656.2 feet) or above were completed in cities across China in 2018 -- more than anywhere else in the world, or at any other time in history, according to the Council on Tall Buildings and Urban Habitat (CTBUH)

 Other countries are building at a more leisurely pace.
 The United States ranked a distant second in 2018, with 13 completed skyscrapers at 200 meters or above.
 Japan completed just 11 such buildings in the past decade, and none in 2018, according to the CTBUH.